-Most DWH integrity testing and evaluation focus on this process.
-Various functional and non-functional testing methods are applied to test the ETL process logic for data.
-The goal is to verify that valid and invalid conditions are correctly processed for all source and target data, ensuring primary and foreign key integrity, verifying test correctness of data transformations, data cleansing, application of business rules, etc.
+Data warehouse integrity testing and evaluations focus on ETL processes.
+Various functional and non-functional testing methods are applied to test the ETL process logic.
+The goals are to verify that valid and invalid conditions are correctly processed for all source and target data, ensuring primary and foreign key integrity (i.e., referential integrity), the correctness of data transformations, data cleansing, and application of business rules.

-BI applications provide an interface that helps users interact with the back-end.
+BI applications provide an interface that helps users interact with the back-end data.
 The design of these reports is critical for understanding and planning the data integrity tests.